Unicorndy/covid19_dashboard/README.md

 ## Version 2.0 Dashboard based on bootstrap 4 (Source Code not included as it is still a wip)
 **Click [here](https://covid19dashboardsg.herokuapp.com//) to take a look at the web app**
 ![Dark to Light Theme](https://github.com/Unicorndy/covid19_dashboard/blob/master/image/DarktoLightV2.gif)
+* Time Map and Bar Chart animation created with [Flourish Studio](https://flourish.studio/) and easily embeded into Plotly Dash with html.Iframe.
 ![Time map and bar chart](https://github.com/Unicorndy/covid19_dashboard/blob/master/image/Mapandbarchartanimation.gif)